RiskScape

 121428 Graham Hancox GNS Science v2

-RiskScape is a software tool that enables users to assess risk to buildings, infrastructure and people from natural hazards such as volcanic eruptions, earthquakes, landslides, tsunami, and floods.
+The RiskScape software tool assesses risk to people, buildings, and infrastructure from natural hazards such as volcanic eruptions, earthquakes, landslides, tsunami, and floods.
+The tool is one of very few open-source risk models available worldwide.

 Overview

-Developed in partnership with NIWA and Toka Tū Ake EQC, RiskScape 2.0 provides modern software for risk modelling underpinned by the latest scientific research.
+RiskScape is award-winning technology that has been developed by GNS Science, NIWA and the Natural Hazards Commission Toka Tū Ake with software team, Catalyst it provides modern software for risk modelling underpinned by the latest scientific research.

 • provide natural hazard risk assessment professionals across sectors and disciplines with evidence to understand consequences, make risk-based decisions and implement cost-effective risk reduction solutions